- What is ethics?

 - Orientation modules to introduce new staff to an agency’s values and expectations

-- Ethical-integration trainings on how to weave values into all departmental programs
+- Ethical-integration training on how to weave values into all departmental programs

 - Half-day working sessions to address departmental issues/crises that have arisen